Alturas, California: Demographics

-There were 1,407 housing units at an average density of 574.6 per square mile, of the occupied units 691 (55.8%) were owner-occupied and 547 (44.2%) were rented.
-The homeowner vacancy rate was 2.8%; the rental vacancy rate was 7.8%.
-1,563 people (55.3% of the population) lived in owner-occupied housing units and 1,251 people (44.3%) lived in rental housing units.
+There were 1,393 housing units at an average density of 491.2 /mi2, of which 1,199 (86.1%) were occupied.
+Of these, 55.6% were owner-occupied, and 44.4% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $54,634, and the per capita income was $31,725.

 Economy

 Alturas is the headquarters to the Modoc National Forest, the Applegate Field Office of the Bureau of Land Management, the Modoc National Wildlife Refuge and other recreation areas, and is the trade center for the agricultural region, which produces beef, sheep, potatoes, alfalfa and lumber.
 Despite its abundance of wilderness, recreational opportunities, hunting and fishing resources, and natural environment, tourism is not a major sector of the local economy – largely due to the city's remote location.

 Local, State, Federal, and Tribal governments are the largest employers in Alturas.
 A vibrant timber industry collapsed in the early 1980s due to increased production costs and low market prices for softwood lumber.

 The Modoc Joint Unified School District is headquartered in Alturas.

 The Alturas Rancheria, a band of Pit River Indians, operates a small casino just outside the city limits.